 Osgood-Schlatter disease is common in young athletes who play games or sports that involve running, jumping, or going up and down stairs.
 These include football, soccer, basketball, gymnastics, or ballet.
-It most often affects preteen and teenage boys ages 10 to 15.
+It most often affects children ages 9 to 14 who have undergone a rapid growth spurt.

 What are the symptoms of Osgood-Schlatter disease in a child?

-The following are the most common symptoms of Osgood-Schlatter disease.
+In some cases, both knees will have symptoms.
+One knee may have more symptoms than the other.
+The following are common symptoms of Osgood-Schlatter disease.
 Symptoms can occur a bit differently in each child.
 Symptoms may include: